Outsourcing

 The evaluation usually includes:

-• And reviews of development processes.
-Examining the methodologies and practices used in software development, from planning to deployment.
+Examining the methodologies and practices used in custom software development, from planning to deployment.
 Suppose a tech platform is frequently plagued with bugs upon each new release.
 This could indicate that there's no efficient testing or quality assurance process in place, which affects the overall delivery and user experience of the product.
-The reason may also lay in different types of tech debt, meaning that the vendor took shortcuts and implemented quick fixes in development.
+The reason may also lay in different types of technical debt, meaning that the vendor took shortcuts and implemented quick fixes in development.

 Technical due diligence becomes necessary in several scenarios.
 Some of these include: